flame-engine/flame/doc/platforms.md

 ## Deploy your game to GitHub Pages

-One easy easy way to deploy your game online, it to use [GitHub Pages])https://pages.github.com/).
+One easy way to deploy your game online, is to use [GitHub Pages])https://pages.github.com/).
 It is a cool feature from GitHub, where you can easily host web content from your repository.

-Here we will explain the easiest way to get your game hosted using that.
+Here we will explain the easiest way to get your game hosted using GitHub pages.

 First thing, lets create the branch where your deployed files will live: